Prediction of T cell epitopes

 DRB10401.test as evaluation data.
 Select expert

 options.
-Set the motif length to 9, Folds for cross-validation to 0, and leave the other
+Set the motif length to 9, Folds for cross-validation to 0, (under expert options) and leave the other

 - Q22: What is the predictive performance of the method (Pearsons correlation, and Spearmans correlation)?

 - Q23: And how does the sequence logo differ from what you found in question 21?